ovachiever/sword-rose-matrix/graph/rising-curves-readme.md

 ## Usage Notes

-These images are provided under CC-BY-4.0 license.
+These images are provided under the Creative Commons Attribution‑NonCommercial‑NoDerivatives 4.0 International License (CC BY‑NC‑ND 4.0).
 When using these visualizations in your work, please cite the original Sword-Rose Matrix paper and include the DOI (10.5281/zenodo.8273941).